-Armed robbery thwarted by pit bull attack in Back of the Yards
+Armed robbery thwarted by pit bull in Back of the Yards

 CHICAGO — A pit bull went after and helped capture a suspected armed robber, authorities say.